BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 YOUR CONTENT, (C) LOSS OF PROFITS, REVENUES, CUSTOMERS, OPPORTUNITIES, OR GOODWILL, OR (D) UNAVAILABILITY OF THE SERVICES OR AWS CONTENT (THIS DOES NOT LIMIT ANY SERVICE CREDITS UNDER SERVICE LEVEL AGREEMENTS).”

+(e) If the applicable AWS Contracting Party is Amazon Web Services EMEA SARL, and your Account Country is located within the European Union, the parties agree as follows:

+Section 7.1 (Indemnification; General) will not apply to the extent the applicable Losses or damages are caused by AWS’s gross negligence or willful misconduct.
+In addition, none of the disclaimers or damage caps set forth in Section 9 (Limitations of Liability) will exclude or limit either party’s liability for such party’s gross negligence or willful misconduct.

 ## 12\.
 Definitions.